MarginallyClever/sixi-2/README.md

 We love collaborating!
 Let's make great things happen together.

-* Reach us online at http://marginallyclever.com/
-* Discuss the project in our forum: https://www.marginallyclever.com/forums/forum/sixi-robot-arm/
+* Discuss the project in our Discord: https://discord.gg/p2NRZFxXbh
 * For a link to the Fusion files, become one of our Patreon supporters: https://www.patreon.com/imakerobots
 * See also the ROS.org wiki page: https://wiki.ros.org/Robots/Sixi